AnyLog-co/documentation/examples/Connecting Nodes.md

 using the AnyLog protocol.
 The TCP listener configured on each destination node will receive the message, and if needed, a reply message is returned.
 To validate active and properly configured listener, a node can set the local IP and Port as the destination (note that local processing of an AnyLog command does not require to pass the request to the listener as an AnyLog command issued on the CLI is processed locally).
-Destinations can be provided as IP:Port or as a list within parenthesis separated by a comma.
+Destinations can be provided as IP:Port or as a list containing multiple IP:Port within parenthesis separated by a comma.

+Note: To message a node on the local network, use the local IP and Port.
+To message a node which is outside the local network, use the external IP and Port.

 Status command
 <pre>
 run client 10.0.0.78:7848 get status